atcq9876/bandpass-filter-java/README.md

 ## Task
-Company that designs plugins for digital audio workstations (DAWs) Musicians writing electronic music apply filters to their tracks to change how they sound Build a bandpass filter to make this possible
+This is for a company that designs plugins for digital audio workstations (DAWs).
+They want to design a plugin that helps musicians who write electronic music and want to apply filters to their tracks to change how they sound.
+Build a bandpass filter to make this possible.
-- Takes a soundwave and returns a soundwave of the same length
+- The filter should take a soundwave and return a soundwave of the same length
 - The soundwave is an array of frequencies, for which each frequency is an integer
-- The filter has default upper (1000) and lower limits (40)
-- Any values out of this range are brought to these limits
+- The filter has default upper (1000) and lower limits (40) and any values out of this range are brought to these limits

 ## Input/Output Table